mp-se/espframework/README.md

 - ESPFWK_DISABLE_LED, Can be used to disable led functionallity if the PIN is used for other purposes
 - ESPFWK_ENABLE_RGB_LED, can be used to force the use of RGB led (Required for some C3 boards which use a different API)
 - ESPFWK_USE_SERIAL_PINS, Use the RX/TX Pins for serial output
+- ESPFWK_PSYCHIC_HTTP, use alternative webserver with SSL support (does not work on ESP8266)

 Note!
 When using TX/RX pins for serial output then ARDUINO_USB_CDC_ON_BOOT=0 must be disabled for this to work.
 On some boards this is set by default and others it needs to be defined.
 This applies to boards with an USBC port.